 Foreign Policy.
 Long footnote.
-Cites "Stephen Kobrin's "The MAI and the Clash of Globalizations," from the Fall 1998 issue and their Internet Resources listing sites dealing with the MAI.
+Cites "Stephen Kobrin's "The MAI and the Clash of Globalizations," from the Fall 1998 issue.

 The New Party is "a grass-roots citizen-led political party ... built around values rather than personalities" with the banner, "A Fair Economy.
 A Real Democracy.
 A New Party."
 "By starting small and thinking long-term, we're building a multi-racial, lively and creative political organization that can, over time, break the stranglehold that corporate money and corporate media have over our political process."

 - www.meaning.org (p.204/296)

 The Politics of Meaning "is a grass roots nonparty ... movement ... promoting a value-oriented politics...."
 Foundation for Ethics & Meaning, 4620A West Kennedy Blvd., Tampa, FLA 33609; 888/538-7227

 Social Venture Network "has advanced the movement for social responsibility in business and played a role in creating a more just, humane and sustainable society."